Hong Kong police forcibly clear thousands of protesters occupying legislature complex

 More than 80 people were injured in a clash between police and protesters in mid-June, drawing the ire of many in Hong Kong who turned up at a large rally days later to denounce what they consider police brutality against young students.

-Police appeared restrained on Monday by contrast.
+Police appeared initially restrained on Monday by contrast.

-Inside a convention center where the anniversary ceremony was held in the morning, Lam, flanked by Hong Kong and Chinese officials, raised a glass of champagne to mark the occasion.
-At a reception that followed, she said she had reflected on the disputes and that she understands “the need to grasp public sentiments accurately.”
+Inside a convention center where the anniversary ceremony was held in the morning, Lam, flanked by Hong Kong and Chinese officials, raised a glass of champagne to toast the occasion.
+At a reception that followed, she said that she had reflected on the disputes and that she understands “the need to grasp public sentiments accurately.”

 “After this incident, I will learn the lessons and ensure that the government’s future work will be closer and more responsive to the aspirations, sentiments and opinions of the community,” she said.
 Work to make Hong Kong’s governance “more open and accommodating” will start immediately, she added.